Find Affordable College Courses

 Tallahassee, FL

-With a ranking of #8, Florida State University did quite well on this year’s most popular schools for communication and journalism students working on their master’s degree.
-Located in the city of Tallahassee, Florida State is a public college with a very large student population.
+Florida State University landed the #8 spot in the 2023 rankings for the most popular master’s degree communication and journalism programs.
+Located in the medium-sized city of Tallahassee, Florida State is a public school with a fairly large student population.

 Of the 71 students majoring in communication and journalism at Florida State, 14% are male and 86% are female.